New in Town (song)

-"New in Town" is the debut single by English recording artist Little Boots from her debut studio album, Hands (2009).
+"New in Town" is a 2009 single by English recording artist Little Boots from her debut studio album, Hands (2009).
 Written by Little Boots and Greg Kurstin and produced by Kurstin, the track was released as the album's lead single on 25 May 2009 in the United Kingdom.
 The song was inspired by the nights Little Boots spent in Los Angeles recording the album.

-"New in Town" debuted on the UK Singles Chart at number thirteen.
+"New in Town" received highly positive reviews from critics, who praised the song's writing, direction, and Hesketh's vocal performance.
+The song appeared in several end-of-the-year lists and peaked on multiple charts, including the UK Singles Chart where it debuted at number thirteen.

 Background and writing

 "New in Town" was the first song composed by Little Boots and Greg Kustin in Los Angeles while recording songs for her debut album.
 According to Little Boots, the song is about "being a stranger in a strange place which is fun but also has a dark side, and someone showing you around and in the end just kind of letting go."
 While in Los Angeles, Little Boots felt isolated and lonely.
 She primarily drew inspiration for the track's lyrics from several strange individuals she met and the "seedy side of life" in the city.
 She chose to release the track as the album's lead single because "it's very bold and colourful and doesn't really sound like anything else out there."